coufal/laravel-http-cronjob/README.md

-# Laravel HTTP Schedule Trigger
+# Laravel HTTP Cronjob

 ## Description

 This library enables a Laravel application to trigger scheduled tasks via an HTTP request.
-By publishing a specific route within your application, this package allows for the execution of Laravel's scheduler from an external source, such as a web-based cron job service.
+This package enables Laravel's scheduler to be triggered externally, for instance, via web-based cron job services provided by hosting companies such as IONOS or All-Inkl.com.
 Authentication is managed through a Bearer token, which can be set via an environment variable, ensuring secure access to this functionality.

 ## Installation